Voice Over for Explainer Videos

 Explainer Voiceover Styles

 The most requested voice over style for explainer videos is the storyteller.
-The conversational narrator.
+The conversational narrator style.
 The approachable, friendly speaker who draws you in within the first words.
 There is humility in the read.
 A bit of depth.
 A lot of realness.
 Most (but not all) recipes for a good explainer voiceover narrator call for humor or a subtle wryness.
 Understatement best delivers your message in this genre.

-Explainer History Bite
+Explainer Video History Bite

-Although explaining has been around for millennia, explainer videos were predated by the how-to presentations and emerged in earnest in 2007 with the birth of Twitter.
+Although explaining has been around for millennia, history of explainer videos were predated by the how-to presentations and emerged in earnest in 2007 with the birth of Twitter.
 Eager to introduce as many people as possible to their platform and needing a totally approachable way to do it, Common Craft, the creative team for Twitter’s venture launched a how-to video showing folks how to use their new social media platform.
 In 2009, Dropbox followed suit and the term “explainer” was coined.
 Since then countless businesses have adopted this platform to describe their companies, products and services in clear and succinct ways.

 Click to Hear Kim do Explainers